Broken Link Checker

 • Server blocking HEAD requests: Some servers reject non-browser requests (we try GET as fallback)

-Fix: Always use absolute paths starting with / or full URLs:
+Fix: Always use absolute paths starting with / or full URLs.
+Use our JS/CSS minifier for optimization.

 <link rel="stylesheet" href="/styles/custom.css"> <script src="/js/app.js"></script> <img src="/images/logo.png" alt="Logo">